gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

 <https://github.com/kubernetes-incubator/external-storage>.

-The provisioner is mainly a simple translation engine that turns PVC requests into requests for heketi via heketi's RestFUL API, and wraps the resulting volume information into a PV.
+The provisioner is mainly a simple translation engine that turns PVC requests into requests for heketi via heketi's RESTful API, and wraps the resulting volume information into a PV.

 The provisioner is configured via a StorageClass which can look like this: